 Not all white paint shades are created equal.
-A number of factors come into play when deciding on the perfect white: the region (Northwest?
+And a number of factors come into play when deciding on the perfect white: the region (Northwest?
 East Coast?
-Los Angeles?), the quality of the natural light, window placement, room size, ceiling height, and more.
+Southern California?), the quality of the natural light, window placement, room size, ceiling height, and more.

-N.B.: This post is an update, the original story ran on April 20, 2011.
+N.B.: This post is an update; the original story ran on April 20, 2011.

 For more stories on white paint, see: